-Film is a visual medium.
+The film industry is a visual medium.
 No matter how much we may talk about plot and themes, the first thing anyone notices about any movie is its visual style.
 It makes sense for film fans to want to seek out the most visually striking movies ever made.

 When one cinephile asks their fellow film lovers about what they think the “most visually amazing” movies are, there are almost too many replies.
-Here I’ve collected fifteen of the best and most widely agreed upon visually stunning films I may have a soft spot for.
+Here I’ve curated fifteen of the best and most widely agreed upon visually stunning films I may have a soft spot for.

 1. Hero (2002)